 I never knew it would feel this way

 I always pictured that when his death would happen, I would be able to calmly talk to him, tell him how much I loved him and recall a few good memories we had together.
-Remember when you chew my black high heels?
-Or when you decided to shred the contents of the garbage can all over the hallway?
-How about how much you loved to chase ducks.
+Remember when you chew my black high heels when I go my first job?
+Or when you decided to shred the contents of the garbage can all over the hall?
+How about how much you loved ducks and the thrill you got by chasing them.
 But in reality, it didn’t happen like that.

-At that moment, I noticed he stopped breathing, I put my hand in his heart and it no longer had a beat.
+At that moment, I noticed he took his last breath.
+I put my hand in his heart and I felt his last two heart beats, then it went silent.
+The cancer tumor had ruptured in his heart.
 Blood came out of his nose and I knew he was gone. forever. my friend. no longer physically with me.
 He would become a memory.
 He would be with me but only in my heart.

 I couldn’t move.
 I didn’t want to leave him.
 I couldn’t believe he was gone.